 Edward Sylvester Morse, Producer for 90 minute special on American scientist who created the Peabody Museum in Salem.
 NHK Japanese TV.

 FARMWORK, Filmmaker.
 28 min.
 Evanston Art Center and C.A.G.E.
 The Kitchen (1987).
 Cast Iron TV and Palladium (1985).
 Excavating Harlem in 2290, Co-Director with William Kelly.
 Sci-Fi Documentary.
 28 min.
 Cast Iron TV.
 Horse Trailer UFO, Documentary.
 7 min.
 Cast Iron TV.

 United States Patent No. 4,792,108, Single Launch Artificial Gravity Space Station WHAM! in China, 2nd unit Director/lst AD for Lindsay Anderson's five camera rockumentary feature of first rock concert in mainland China.
 Komodo, Cinematographer for video on survival of a lizard that eats people.
 Honorable Mention, American Film/Video Festival, VOICE CHOICE, World Wide Video Festival, L.A.C.E., Artists Space, "Meet the Maker" series at Donnell, Pasadena Art Center, L.A.
 Freewaves, Belgian Cultural Center and NC Film/Video Festival

 Three Cities in China, Filmmmaker.
 Pixilated doumentary of the new communist China, 15 min.
 Palladium.
 Cast Iron TV (1984)

 Dont' Believe Them, Anarachist video with Sleeping Dog band includes interview with Gary Gimore and post-nuclear bathroom, 28 min.
-Rouhg Trade, Dutch East and cast Iron TV.
+Rough Trade, Dutch East and Cast Iron TV.